ProgKea/subashtion/readme.md

 You can also use the `sb check "username"` command to only check if one person uploaded a new video.

-## Installing

-Make the script executable with `sudo chmod +x sb`.

-You have to create a directory named "subashtion" in /usr/share and a file inside that directory with the name "subscriptions.txt" you can easily change this path in the sb script.

-If you want to use the script everywhere you have to move the script to a bin directory (/bin /usr/local/bin ...).

 ## dependencies

 You only need `awk` and a `notification-daemon`.